AKFA - Adelaide Kite Flyers Association. Every second Sunday of the month is a Fly Day when - weather permitting - members meet to fly kites.

 After

-obtaining some video of my own 2 meter (7ft) Carbon Diamond #2, I let
+obtaining some video of my own 2 m (7 ft.)
+Carbon Diamond #2, I let

 it out on 200 feet of line.
 This pushed it to the limits of its

-First to one side, then the other - so it wasn't a simple matter of
+It went first to one side, then the other, so it wasn't a simple matter of

 doing a bridle adjustment.